How to watch the NASCAR playoffs at Talladega today without cable

 Read more: YouTube TV hiked its price to $65.
 Sling TV and Hulu are the best alternatives

-Sling TV's $30-a-month Blue plan includes NBC and Fox but none of its plans include ABC or CBS.
-The Blue plan also includes popular cable news channels such as CNN, Fox News and MSNBC.
+Sling TV's $30-a-month Blue plan includes NBC and NBCSN.
 Enter your address here to see which local channels are available where you live.
 Read our Sling TV review.

-Hulu with Live TV costs $55 a month and includes the four major networks -- ABC, CBS, Fox and NBC -- along with popular cable news channels including CNN, Fox News and MSNBC.
+Hulu with Live TV costs $55 a month and includes NBC and NBCSN.
 Click the "View channels in your area" link on its welcome page to see which local channels are offered in your ZIP code.
 Read our Hulu with Live TV review.

-AT&T Now's basic $55-a-month Plus package includes the four major networks -- ABC, CBS, Fox and NBC -- along with popular cable news channels including CNN, Fox News and MSNBC.
+AT&T Now's $55-a-month Plus package includes NBC and NBCSN.
 You can use its channel lookup tool to see which local channels are available where you live.
 Read our AT&T TV Now review.

-FuboTV costs $60 a month and includes the four major networks -- ABC, CBS, Fox and NBC -- along with popular cable news channels including Fox News and MSNBC but not CNN.
+FuboTV costs $65 a month and includes NBC and NBCSN.
 Click here to see which local channels you get.
 Read our FuboTV review.

-YouTube TV costs $65 a month and includes the four major networks -- ABC, CBS, Fox and NBC -- along with popular cable news channels including CNN, Fox News and MSNBC.
+YouTube TV costs $65 a month and includes NBC and NBCSN.
 Plug in your ZIP code on its welcome page to see which local networks are available in your area.
 Read our YouTube TV review.

 All of the live TV streaming services above offer free trials, allow you to cancel anytime and require a solid internet connection.
 Looking for more information?
 Check out our massive streaming services guide.